Diggsey/sqlxmq/README.md

 # Getting started

+## Database schema

+This crate expects certain database tables and stored procedures to exist.
+You can copy the migration files from this crate into your own migrations folder.

+All database items created by this crate are prefixed with `mq`, so as not to conflict with your own schema.

 ## Defining jobs

 The first step is to define a function to be run on the job queue.